Allan Zuckoff, PhD

 What is Motivational Interviewing?

-First described by William R. Miller, PhD, in his 1983 article "Motivational Interviewing with Problem Drinkers" and fully developed in collaboration with Stephen Rollnick in the 1991 book Motivational Interviewing: Preparing People to Change Addictive Behavior (Guilford Press), MI was initially viewed by its creators as a brief intervention that could be offered as a prelude to formal treatment for alcohol and drug problems.
-However, as it became apparent that MI could be helpful in a variety of contexts and difficulties, and that it could serve either as an adjunct to other treatments or as a stand-alone therapy, Miller and Rollnick (in 2002) published a second edition of their text, titled Motivational Interviewing: Preparing People for Change.
+First described by William R. Miller, PhD, in his 1983 article "Motivational Interviewing with Problem Drinkers" and fully developed in collaboration with Stephen Rollnick in the 1991 book Motivational Interviewing: Preparing People to Change Addictive Behavior, MI was initially thought of as a brief intervention that could be offered as a prelude to treatment for alcohol and drug problems.
+However, as it became apparent that MI could be helpful with other issues and in a variety of contexts, either as an adjunct to other treatments or as a stand-alone approach, Miller and Rollnick (in 2002) published a second edition of their text, titled Motivational Interviewing: Preparing People for Change.
 In the decade that followed, research on the moment-to-moment process of MI led to new understandings of how MI works, and in 2013 Miller and Rollnick published their third edition, Motivational Interviewing: Helping People Change, in which they introduced a new "four processes" model to better capture these new understandings.
+And after almost another decade of exploring the ways in which MI can facilitate change in settings as diverse as criminal justice, education, management, and sports, and serve as a foundation for many other ways of helping, in 2023 Miller and Rollnick published their fourth edition, Motivational Interviewing: Helping People Change and Grow.

 Motivational Interviewing for Treatment Engagement and Adherence